This post contains affiliate links. Read the full disclosure here

 If you don’t want to get nastily surprised with the amount you have to pay at checkout, run the numbers as you drop the items into your cart.
 This way, you’ll know how much you’ll spend and if you’re still within the budget.
 And while you’re at it, you get to decide whether you really want to purchase that extra jar of salsa and another tub of ice cream.
 A basic grocery calculator or a computing app on your phone should do trick.

 13. Buy generic

-If you’ve sworn loyalty to your favorite brands and find your grocery budget is busted every single time, it’s high time you consider purchasing generic products for some of the stuff in your list.
+If you’ve sworn loyalty to your favorite brands and find your grocery budget is busted every single time, it’s high time you consider purchasing generic products for some of the stuff on your list.

-Things like pasta, sugar and cereal are typically less expensive if they’re generic, as compared to branded ones.
+Things like pasta, sugar, and cereal are typically less expensive if they’re generic, as compared to branded ones.
 Also, did you know that even chefs purchase generic salt and baking soda?
 It’s time to stop paying for brand names and save at groceries by ditching your loyalty on some of your purchases.

 14. Purchase in-season and make meals around them

 Whether it’s the season for potatoes, carrots, or tomatoes, buying in-season produce will earn you more savings.
 A corn cob during the summer may cost you 10 cents, but if you buy it several months later, the price would have exponentially multiplied itself.
 It also helps to create a menu revolving around in-season products because they’re way cheaper.